-- a.
+a.
 The Legalized Games of Chance Control Commission Fund is a nonlapsing fund in the Department of the Treasury.
-Except as otherwise provided by law, all fees, penalties or fines collected by the Legalized Games of Chance Control Commission pursuant to the Bingo Licensing Law, Raffles Licensing Law and Amusement Games Licensing Law shall be deposited in the fund. - b.
+Except as otherwise provided by law, all fees, penalties or fines collected by the Legalized Games of Chance Control Commission pursuant to the Bingo Licensing Law, Raffles Licensing Law and Amusement Games Licensing Law shall be deposited in the fund.

+b.
 All interest on money in the fund shall be credited to the fund.
 The State Treasurer shall administer the fund.

 c.
-At the end of each fiscal year the necessary amount for the Commission shall be appropriated from the fund to the Department of Law and Public Safety.
+At the end of each fiscal year the necessary amount for the Commission shall be appropriated from the fund to the Department of Law and Public Safety, or its successor.

 This section streamlines the language of the 1994 source provision and adds the Amusement Games Licensing Law.
+Language has been added to section c., from the source statute, if a successor is ever named to the Department of Law and Public Safety.

 1-5.
-Study of licensing laws; Commission reports and recommendations

-- a.
-The Commission shall study the operation and administration of the licensing laws to discover defects, abuses and evasions, and to recommend improvements, and shall study similar laws of other states. - b.
+Study of licensing laws; Commission reports and recommendations a.
+The Commission shall study the operation and administration of the licensing laws to discover defects, abuses and evasions, and to recommend improvements, and shall study similar laws of other states.

+b.
 The Commission shall report annually its recommendations to the Governor, the President of the Senate and the Speaker of the General Assembly.
 The Commission may make interim reports immediately if it discovers matters requiring immediate change in the laws.